Which courts specialize or deal with construction disputes? Can decisions be appealed?

 The Building and Construction Arbitration Courts decisions are final and conclusive.

-Unless the parties have agreed to apply AB 18 or ABT 18 including the arbitration clause their dispute will be referred to the public courts.
+Unless the parties have agreed to apply AB 18, ABT 18 or ABR 18 including the arbitration clause their dispute will be referred to the public courts.

 There are no specific construction courts or tribunals operating in the private sector.
-Claims will start either before a Tribunal d'Instance or a Tribunal de Grande Instance.
-All decisions can be appealed to the Court of Appeal (Cour d'Appel).
+Claims will start before a Tribunal Judiciaire.
+All decisions can be appealed to the Court of Appeal (Cour d’Appel).
 The ultimate court of appeal in France is the Cour de Cassation.

 Due to the amounts involved in such cases (usually above €5,000) the Regional Courts (Landgerichte) deal with legal disputes relating to construction projects.
 The Local Courts (Amtsgerichte) deal with cases involving smaller amounts.
 Some Regional Courts have special chambers for construction matters.
 In accordance with the new construction contract law, the Regional Courts and the Higher Regional Courts (Oberlandesgerichte) now have to set up civil chambers and senates which are specialized in disputes arising out of construction contracts.